Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/Scripting (Linux, Mac, Chrome)/Mac Scripting/Automating Terminal Tabs on macOS with LaunchAgents, AppleScript, and Startup Scripts.md

-A common macOS automation workflow is automatically opening Terminal on login, running one command, then opening additional tabs that launch other services a few seconds later.
+A common macOS automation workflow is automatically opening Terminal on login, running one command, then opening additional tabs that run other commands in each tab, hence launching multiple services in a specific order.
+Furthermore, we add a slight delay between opening specific tabs to make sure depended-on service fully launched first.

 This is especially useful for: